dougeby/IntuneDocs/intune/includes/intune-notices.md

 Update your documentation and any automation scripts if needed.

 We’ll keep you updated and post a reminder to the Message center before we remove the engaged restart settings.

+### Plan for change: Intune App SDK and app protection policies for Android moving to support Android 5.0 and higher in October <!--4911065 -->
+Intune will be moving to support Android 5.x (Lollipop) and higher in October.
+Update any wrapped apps with the latest Intune App SDK and update your devices.

+#### How does this affect me?
+If you’re not using or plan to use either the SDK or APP for Android, this won’t affect you.
+If you are using the Intune App SDK, be sure to update to the latest version and also update your devices to Android 5.x and higher.
+If you don’t update, apps will not receive updates, , and the quality of their experience will diminish over time.

+Below find a list of common devices enrolled in Intune that run Android version 4.x.
+If you have one of these devices,  take the appropriate steps to make sure that this device will support Android version 5.0 or higher or that it will be replaced with a device that supports Android version 5.0 or higher.
+Note that this list is not exhaustive of all devices that may need to be evaluated:
+- Samsung SM-T561
+- Samsung SM-T365
+- Samsung GT-I9195
+- Samsung SM-G800F
+- Samsung SM-G357FZ
+- Motorola XT1080
+- Samsung GT-I9305
+- Samsung SM-T231

+#### What do I need to do to prepare for this change?
+Wrap your apps with the latest Intune App SDK.
+You may also set the “Require minimum OS  version (Warning only)” conditional launch setting to notify end-users on personal devices to upgrade.